catdog2/pelican-ieee-passau-theme/Readme.md

 # so we just specify the css folder of this theme
 ASSET_SOURCE_PATHS = ['static/css']

+# this method is necessary as the default language is '' isntead of 'de'
+# so we need a converter for proper language handling
 def getOtherLanguage(path):
     if path.endswith("en"):
         return u'de'
     else:
         return u'en'

+def getCurrentLanguage(path):
+    return getOtherLanguage(getOtherLanguage))

 def toMonthNum(num):
     months = { 1 : 'Jan',